Kairotic/coding-with-knots/quipu.md

 # Entropy

-As we have so little idea what the Inca are telling us in their Quipu, it seems appropriate to add a cryptanalysis approach to our toolkit of inquiry.
+As we have so little idea what the Inca are telling us (or rather each other) in their Quipu, it seems appropriate to add a basic cryptanalysis approach to our toolkit of inquiry.
 One of the first things that a cryptanalyst will do when inspecting an unknown system is to visualise its entropy in order to get a handle on structures or patterns in the underlying